kyukee/llncs-latex-org/README.md

 - you can also refresh PDF's manually with the 'g' key

 Here's a function to automatically compile the Org document and switch to the PDF file if successful.
 You can put it in your init file.
-It can be called with 'M-x my/latex-compile-and-open-pdf' or assigned to a keybind.

 ```lisp
 (defun my/latex-compile-and-open-pdf ()